-If you’re deciding to go to MIT or Harvard, this article will help you to make an informed decision on what school is the best choice for you.
+If you’re deciding to attend MIT or Harvard, this article will help you make an informed decision about which school is the best choice for you.

 In the realm of elite education, two names stand tall: MIT and Harvard.
 These legendary institutions have become synonymous with excellence, innovation, and prestige, attracting the brightest minds from around the world.
 But for aspiring students faced with the big decision of choosing between these two powerhouses, the question remains: which one reigns supreme?

 Picture yourself at a crossroads, with two paths stretching out before you.
 On one side lies the Massachusetts Institute of Technology (MIT), a bastion of scientific and technological prowess, where the boundaries of human knowledge are pushed to their limits.
-On the other, Harvard University stands with its rich history, diverse academic offerings, and a legacy of producing world leaders and visionaries.
+On the other hand, Harvard University stands with its rich history, diverse academic offerings, and legacy of producing world leaders and visionaries.

 Aspiring scholars, parents, and curious minds can use this table as a valuable resource to make informed decisions about whether MIT or Harvard aligns more closely with their academic and personal goals.